Adana Turkey Travel Guide

 Gives a true taste of local life.

-The Çukurova Plain yields abundant seasonal fruits like watermelon, melon, figs, and pomegranates, which happen to be new and flavorful.
+The Çukurova Plain yields abundant fruits in season like watermelon, melon, figs, and pomegranates, which are fresh and flavorful.

 Houses an impressive collection from Paleolithic to Ottoman periods.
 Highlights include Hittite, Roman, and Byzantine exhibits.

-Focuses on the growth of the city and social history of Adana, detailing its transformation from an Ottoman provincial capital to a modern Turkish city.
+Focuses on the urban development and social history of Adana, detailing its transformation from an Ottoman provincial capital to a modern Turkish city.

 Many restaurants and cafes, especially kebab places, stay open late for meals or drinks.